danielway/nexrad/README.md

 ## Downloading

-The `download` feature may be enabled to download NEXRAD Level II data from AWS.
+The `download` feature may be enabled to download NEXRAD Archive II data from AWS.
 For more information on this data source, see the [Registry of Open Data](https://registry.opendata.aws/noaa-nexrad/)'s page.
 As the radar rotates or "sweeps" it collects data which is aggregated into messages.
 The messages are broken into 5-minute "chunks" before being compressed and uploaded to AWS.